 Over history, Iran has developed a strong food identity, getting inspiration from the influences of the Silk Road and neighbouring countries such as Russia or Turkey.
 Thanks to its four seasons climatic situation, and the ingenuity of the ancient underground water system of Qanat, Iran has been able to cultivate different types of food all over the country.
 It has given birth to a large variety of local dishes: each province and each folk tribe has its specific cookery methods and, as a result, there are plenty of different colourful dishes all over the country.

 The most renowned come from the northern province of Gilan.
 Rasht, as the capital city of Gilan Province, is considered by Unesco as a member of the "Creative Cities Network" for its rich gastronomy.
 Gilaki cuisine has not only a large variety of tasty recipes made with local and seasonal products, but it also has ancient cooking methods and utensils, which makes it a cultural heritage.
 There are more than 170 dishes coming from this region, lots of which are vegetarians.
 The most well-known cuisines are Mirza Ghassemi (eggplants with eggs, tomatoes, and turmeric), Baghali Ghatogh (fava beans stew), Torsheh Tareh(sour herb stew), Sour Kebab, Sour chicken, Houlabe( Walnut, chicken and eggplant stew).

 Sharing food is a central part of Iranian culture, and many dishes are cooked for specific occasions and celebrations such as the Persian New Year (Nowruz).
 Iranians deeply appreciate having meals altogether and they have turned the picnic into an art.
-During weekends, you can witness many families settling in parks and nature to grill kebab, drink tea, and simply share a pleasant meal.
+During weekends, you can witness many families settling in parks and nature to grill kebabs, drink tea, and simply share a pleasant meal.

 At home, many people nowadays sit around the table, but the traditional way of sitting on the floor, around the "Sofreh" (a table cloth), is still quite common.
 Lots of traditional restaurants also have "Takth", a kind of wide bench covered by a carpet, upon which you can sit cross-legged to have your meal.